 Hello and happy Sunday, have you all missed me?
 I’ve been very busy since my last (short) update.
 I’ve had a few days in my spiritual home of Glastonbury visiting relatives and other than that it’s been mum duties and sewing, a lot of sewing, but my project is almost finished now.
 In fact I might even complete it today.

-But more of all that later, this is a two week running catch-up. . . and what a great two weeks it has been.
+But more of all that later, this is a running catch-up. . . and what a great few weeks it has been.
 At my last physio appointment I was given the go ahead to start running again following this schedule.

 - Mon – physio exercises

 - Thu – physio exercises